 The best place to find the latest changes to HIPAA law that relate to Parts 160 and 164 of the Administrative Simplification Regulations is the HIPAA Newsroom on the HHS website.
 Alternatively, you can sign up for HHS’ Email Updates or navigate through the items in the CMS Newsroom to find changes to Part 162 of the Administrative Simplification Regulations and other proposals that may affect the Privacy and Security Rules.

 How long does it take for Proposed Rules to become new HIPAA regulations?

 The time it takes for proposed rules to become new HIPAA regulations depends on the number and complexity of the proposals.
-For example, the three new transaction codes and the e-signature requirements proposed in December 2022 are relatively straightforward and should become new HIPAA regulations in 2023.
-However, the nine modifications to the HIPAA Privacy Rule proposed in January 2021 are still at the consultation stage after more than two years.
+For example, the three new transaction codes and the e-signature requirements proposed in December 2022 are relatively straightforward and should become new HIPAA regulations in 2024.
+However, the nine modifications to the HIPAA Privacy Rule proposed in January 2021 are still at the consultation stage after three years.

 How soon after publication do new HIPAA rules take effect?